 Agricultural land in the Outback region occupies about 437,500 square kilometres, or 50 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 402,100 square kilometres, or 46 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 403,200 square kilometres or 46 per cent of the Outback region.

-Health care and social assistance was the largest employment sector with 6,300 people.
-Agriculture, forestry and fishing was the second largest with 4,500 people, representing 13 per cent of the region's workforce.
-Construction employed 4,200 people, followed by retail trade with 4,100 people.
-Other important employment sectors in the region were public administration and safety, mining, and other services.
+Health care and social assistance was the largest employment sector with 5,800 people followed by retail trade with 4,600 people.
+Agriculture, forestry and fishing was the third largest employment sector with 4,300 people, representing 11 per cent of the region's workforce.
+Other important employment sectors in the region were construction, public administration and safety, and other services.

 Value of agricultural production

-In 2014–15, the gross value of agricultural production in the South Australia – Outback region was $1.1 billion, which was 17 per cent of the total gross value of agricultural production in South Australia ($6.2 billion).
+In 2015–16, the gross value of agricultural production in the South Australia – Outback region was $956 million, which was 15 per cent of the total gross value of agricultural production in South Australia ($6.2 billion).

 The South Australia – Outback region has a diverse agricultural sector.
-The most important commodities in the region (refer to figure below) based on the gross value of agricultural production were wheat ($516 million), sheep and lambs ($141 million) and barley ($107 million).
-These commodities together contributed 70 per cent of the total value of agricultural production in the region.
+The most important commodities in the region (refer to figure below) based on the gross value of agricultural production were wheat ($378 million), sheep and lambs ($132 million) and cattle and calves ($122 million).
+These commodities together contributed 66 per cent of the total value of agricultural production in the region.

 Number and type of farms